Something went wrong

 High prevalence

-Serotype 4 IPD has been emerging as a prevalent serotype, and serotype 4 is not included in PCV21.2
+Serotype 4 has been re-emerging as a prevalent serotype identified among IPD cases.2

-• In certain adult populations in the Western US with data (AK, CO, NM, Navajo Nation, and OR), serotype 4 has caused high percentages (ie, ≥30%) of IPD.§ Typically, adults who develop serotype 4 IPD are aged <65 years with specific underlying conditions or risk factors such as alcoholism, chronic lung disease, cigarette smoking, homelessness, and injection drug use.2
+In certain adult populations in the Western US with data (Alaska, Colorado, New Mexico, Navajo Nation, and Oregon), serotype 4 has caused high percentages (ie, ≥30%) of IPD.
+Typically, adults who develop serotype 4 IPD are aged <65 years with specific underlying conditions or risk factors such as alcoholism, chronic lung disease, cigarette smoking, homelessness, and injection drug use.2

 This site is intended only for U.S. healthcare professionals.
 The products discussed in this site may have different product labeling in different countries.
 The information provided is for educational purposes only.Manufactured by Wyeth Pharmaceuticals LLC.